-The winery is open to visitors year-round and bespoke tours are also available.
-The Carthusian monastery is also open to visitors and was owned by the winery’s owners until 1991, when it passed into the hands of the autonomous government of Catalonia.
+The winery is open to visitors all year round and bespoke tours are available.
+The Carthusian monastery, also open to the public, was owned by Cellers de Scala Dei until 1991, when it passed onto the hands of the autonomous government of Catalonia.

 The wines can be bought at the group's online store.